Lawyer Call Avatar

-Recently, I faced a harsh reality that my tenant that shifted to my property four months back refused to pay the rent and made situation worse by refusing to vacate the property.
-He even claimed, 'Do whatever you want; I won’t pay, and you need to refund all the rent and security.
+Recently, I faced a harsh reality: my tenant, who had moved into my property four months prior, refused to pay the rent and made the situation worse by refusing to vacate the property.
+He even claimed, 'Do whatever you want; I won’t pay, and you need to refund all the rent and security.'

-There is no doubt that you might face these types of property disputes frequently and always stuck on how to resolve them.
+There is no doubt that you might face these types of property disputes frequently and often find yourself stuck on how to resolve them.

-Let’s learn about my journey, what challenges I have faced, and how I coped with the problem and how it’s going to help you if you find yourself in the same shoe.
+Let’s learn about my journey, the challenges I have faced, and how I coped with them.
+This will help you if you find yourself in a similar situation.

 Here's a breakdown of my journey and some crucial legal insights for all the property owners.